IramAbid/gitcmd/README.md

 git rm -f <file>: Forces the removal of a file that has been modified or staged.

 git rm *.log: Removes multiple files matching a pattern (e.g., all .log files).

+-n
+--dry-run
+Don’t actually remove any file(s).
+Instead, just show if they exist in the index and would otherwise be removed by the command.

+-r
+Allow recursive removal when a leading directory name is given.

+# git mv: Move or rename a file, a directory, or a symlink(A symlink (also called a symbolic link) is a type of file in Linux that points to another file or a folder on your computer.)

+Move or rename a file, directory, or symlink.

+git mv [-v] [-f] [-n] [-k] <source> <destination> : it renames <source>, which must exist and be either a file, symlink or directory, to <destination>
+git mv [-v] [-f] [-n] [-k] <source> ... <destination-directory>: the last argument has to be an existing directory; the given sources will be moved into this directory.

+-f
+--force
+Force renaming or moving of a file even if the <destination> exists.

+-k
+Skip move or rename actions which would lead to an error condition.
+An error happens when a source is neither existing nor controlled by Git, or when it would overwrite an existing file unless -f is given.

+-n
+--dry-run
+Do nothing; only show what would happen

+-v
+--verbose
+Report the names of files as they are moved.